HOME ABOUT SHOP WHOLESALE WORKSHOPS NEWS & MEDIA CONTACT US MACKPHOTO BLOG JOURNAL

 Quiet Light Publishing also offers a Limited Edition of The Lewis & Clark Trail American Landscapes in a leather slipcase along with three fine art limited edition prints from the book.
 While this book is aimed at the true lover of photographic books, with an edition of only 200 copies, a limited edition book with three fine art prints makes the perfect gift for that special person.
 For further information see their website for details.

 For those interested in the Lewis & Clark Expedition specifically and American history in general, this book is an invaluable supplement to the narrative works in their collection.
 For those who are simply awestruck by the splendor of nature or the power of photography, this once-in-a-lifetime collection of images will be a treasured addition to their library.
+Buy Now

 About Richard Mack